Kebble and Kinramer Nature Reserves

 - View as map

 The cliff top is covered in areas of wet and dry heath providing swathes of purple and yellow in late summer as the heather and dwarf gorse bloom.
-The lake and surrounding wetland attract nesting waterfowl.
-Watch for ducks, coots, grebes and snipe.
-The reserve is full of Irish Hare grazing on the grassland and the lucky observer might catch a glimpse of the legendary ‘golden hare’.
+The scenic lake and surrounding wetland may also attract nesting waterfowl such as ducks, coots, grebes and snipe nearby.
+This area may also be full of Irish Hare grazing on the grassland and the lucky observer may be able to catch a glimpse of the legendary ‘golden hare’.

-The best time to visit is late spring for orchids and the rare pyramidal bugle, summer for breeding seabirds and waders and autumn for waxcaps.
+The best time to visit this area would be late spring for orchids and the rare pyramidal bugle, summer for breeding seabirds and waders and autumn for waxcaps.

-Toilets are available at the RSPB Seabird Centre (open seasonally) and there are walking trails, picnic tables and interpretative panels.
+Toilets are available at the RSPB Seabird Centre (open seasonally) and there are walking trails, picnic tables and interpretative panels available.
 Please note that livestock are present and that dogs must be kept on leads at all times.
 Sturdy footwear is recommended.